Many questions about the VITA tax program are answered here.

 You will need to bring a photo ID, as well as Social Security Cards or ITINs for yourself, your spouse, and any dependents.

 You must apply for an ITIN (Individual Taxpayer Identification Number) if you are not eligible for a Social Security Number, but you are required to file a federal income tax return.
-If you have an ITIN, make sure you bring the number with you to the site.
+If you have an ITIN, make sure you bring the original ITIN paperwork, showing your ITIN number, with you to the site.
 If you do not have an ITIN, we can help you apply for one when we prepare your return.
 However, we will not be able to e-file your tax return; you will need to send it in along with your ITIN application.

 To check on the status of your Colorado state refund, call 303-238-7378.